sumitLKpatel/ngx-number-keypad/projects/keypad/README.md

 export class AppModule { }

 ```
-then put below component in your view
+then put below component in your view, and if you want to use calculator then make that **calc = true** otherwise you can remove that param or make it **calc = false**.

 ```